 11. Volcanic activity

 Hawaii owes its very existence to volcanic activity, so it’s little surprise that volcanism is one of its most famous characteristics.
 The archipelago sits above a mantle plume - a magma hot spot that has punched its way through the Earth’s crust to create each island in turn over millions of years, in a process akin to a giant geological conveyor belt.
 Indeed, this process can be seen in the islands’ very layout - their arrangement in a loose line is the direct result of continental drift over the stationary hot spot.
 Each island was slowly built up over millions of years of volcanic activity before slowly moving to the north-west and away from the plume.
 A new island then forms in its place and the whole process repeats again.
-Naturally, this means the Big Island, which currently sits above the hot spot - and is formed out of five different shield volcanoes - boasts some of the youngest rocks in the entire island chain.
+Naturally, this means that Big Island, which currently sits above the hot spot and is formed out of five different shield volcanoes, boasts some of the youngest rocks in the entire island chain.
 It is also home to the only currently active volcanoes in the archipelago - including Kilauea, which has been erupting continuously for the past 35 years.

 12. The hula dance

-No list of things Hawaii is famous for is arguably complete without mention of the Hula.
-This famous thing in Hawaii, which has charmed its way across the world and entered the global consciousness, is actually not one dance, but many different forms - such as the ancient Hula which predates western influence, and the Hula ‘Auana.
+No list of things Hawaii is famous for is arguably complete without mention of the hula.
+This famous thing in Hawaii, which has charmed its way across the world and entered the global consciousness, is actually not one dance, but many different forms.
 Once suppressed, today this important part of Hawaiian culture is flourishing, thanks to a resurgence in the 20th century when the dance form featured in documentary film footage and sparked a surge in interest.
-Indeed, it is such a draw for tourists that the likes of the Merrie Monarch Festival - a week-long hula competition that runs every spring - has been charming tourists from across the globe for more than 50 years.
+Indeed, it is such a draw for tourists that Merrie Monarch Festival - a week-long hula competition that runs every spring - has been charming tourists from across the globe for more than 50 years.

 The Pacific beckons